 - OSCR Online data: This comes from the database that holds the Scottish Charity Register.
 The Register is the most well used section of OSCR's website, it's the most popular thing we publish.
-People search for charities to find out where they are, what they do or their income and can download the entire Register for free if they wish. - Annual return data: Every charity entered into the Register is required to submit an online annual return which forms another dataset.
+People search for charities to find out where they are, what they do or their income and can download the entire Register for free if they wish. - Location Postcode data: We use data available from the National Records of Scotland to help map Principal Contact postcodes to a host of other information, including Longitude & latitude of postcode locations and Scottish Parliamentary constituencies. - Annual return data: Every charity entered into the Register is required to submit an online annual return which forms another dataset.
 All charities must provide certain information including their income, expenditure, staff numbers and trustee numbers, as well as responses to any other relevant questions, though the level of detail varies by size of charity. - Operational data: We use an electronic records and document management system called Objective to organise the information we hold.
 We complete metadata for many of the document and file types which gives us categories to help count what we do, track outcomes and gives us insights on what's coming into us. - Surveys: We run our Public and Charities Surveys biannually since 2014 which have provided a wealth of information over the years about public trust and confidence in charities, about awareness of regulation, about what the public and charities expect of OSCR.
 During the pandemic we also ran surveys to collect data from charities about the impact COVID was having on them.
 In previous Scottish Charity Sector Overview reports we have included a section on public trust based on the findings of the Public and Charities Survey.
 This is not currently included in the new overview. - Data quality: The data used in this report relates to the most recent annual returns filed with OSCR.
-The information provided in annual returns is self-declared by charities and is not validated by OSCR.
+The information provided in annual returns is selfdeclared by charities and is not validated by OSCR.
 If you see an error or have any questions we would appreciate it if you would let us know by email dataresearch@oscr.org.uk.
 In some figures, percentages may not total 100% due to rounding.